MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 | EntityRecordId | The Record ID for the Entity associated to the Business Event | true |
 | Payload | An optional payload to deliver with the business event | false |

 **Note:** EntityRecordIds can be a comma-delimited list of Record IDs.
-If this is supplised, a Business Event is raised for each Record
+If a delimited list is supplied, a Business Event is raised for each Record

 **Returns:** IsSuccessful true if the Business Event was successfully raised.